Rithika-Krishna/MediScribe/README.md

 # MediScribe 🩺💬

-MediScribe is an AI-powered system that transcribes doctor–patient conversations in real time and generates prescription recommendations based on the dialogue.
+MediScribe is a system that transcribes doctor–patient conversations in real time and generates prescription recommendations based on the dialogue.
 It aims to streamline clinical documentation, improve accuracy, and enhance the patient experience.

 ## 🚀 Features